eweagraff/professional_portfolio/README.md

 ## Credit:

-Hannah Folk, my tutor, helped with reviewing my code and helping me make necesary changes to adhere to the guidelines in the README file for this assignment.
+Hannah Folk, my tutor, helped with reviewing my code and helped me make necesary changes to adhere to the guidelines in the README file for this assignment.
 I also utilized youtube to help me.

 ## Deployed Site: